zoezoezhouwei/Data-Mining/DataMining_HW1_WeiZhou copy.md

 Since I randomly split the training set and test set, every time I get different k value, for both trim.

-However, the trim of 350 might have a larger optimal k, because the total sample size is bigger than trim 65 AMG.
-When the sample size is smaller, we need a relatively smaller optimal.
-In that case, there will be more error.
+However, the trim of 65AMG tend to have a larger optimal k, because its sample size is smaller than trim 350.
+When the sample size is smaller, there are less points in a same region, and thus we’ll get higher bias and lower variance.
+In order to reduce the bias, we need a larger optimal k to get more information.

-In addition, we also need to consider the balance of the data.
+In addition, we also need to consider other facts as well, such as the balance of the data.
 For example, when more data is on one side, and less data is on the other side, it might generate a different conclusion, like what we see in the situation of random sampling process.

 In sum, we don’t have a exact answer to determine which optimal k is larger.
 It depends on many facts, and the answer varies accordingly.
+But if we only consider about the sample size and bias, we’ll say samples with smaller size have larger optimal k.